TaxBandits/tbs-nodejs-sdk/README.md

 # TaxBandits SDK for Node Js
 ## Overview
-TaxBandits API enables the automation of Form W-9 & 1099 forms and simplifies the preparation and e-filing of various tax returns with the federal and state.
-Our developer-friendly API supports the e-filing of 1099-NEC, 1099-MISC, 1099-K, other 1099 forms, W-2, 941, 940, and 1095 forms.
+The TaxBandits API enhances the automation of Form W-9 and various 1099 forms, facilitating the preparation and e-filing of federal and state tax returns.
+Tailored for developers, the API supports Form W-9 automation, [TIN matching API](https://developer.taxbandits.com/tin-matching/), and BOI reporting, ensuring a comprehensive solution for tax compliance and reporting needs.

-To check out the complete list of forms we support, [visit here](https://developer.taxbandits.com/#forms).
+To check out the complete list of forms we support, [visit here](https://developer.taxbandits.com/supported-forms/).

 Jump To
 - [OAuth SDK](https://github.com/TaxBandits/tbs-nodejs-sdk/tree/main/oauth-sdk)